ChristyDotDev/sleeper-discord-events/README.md

 I'm hoping to prettify them a bit later

-## Hosting Costs

-I'm not planning to charge for this bot but if you enjoy it, any donations towards hosting fees are always appreciated.
-[I've set up a Kofi](https://ko-fi.com/christyc92).

 ## Known Issues

 Please check the Issues tab in github to see known issues or raise new ones